compile-inn/corpus_maker/README.md

 Preprocessing for the hearsay generator I am adding to my personal website.
 Typically, a vocabulary rich or unsual book would be feed to the script.
 I always like to put King Arthur and the Knights of the Round Table.
 My gratitude goes to the GutenbergProject people.

 ## What next?
 Since all this is to have a little fun, I might add some other features such as word counting, longest word, most used word, on so on.
-Just some ridiculous analytics to parse an author text.
+Just some ridiculous analytics to parse an author's artistic vision of the world.